 To see my most simplistic model read this article on Neuromuscular System Development and Energy System Development, and you’ll see that you can easily train up to 6 different qualities on six different days in a given week.

-Two Major Types
+There are Two Major Types of Circuit Training

-1. Continuous Circuit Training (CCT)
+1) Continuous Circuit Training (CCT)